xt-sys/exectos/xtoskrnl/README.md

 pools, as well as synchronization primitives like push locks and fast mutexes, interlocked memory access, and worker threads.

-### HL: Hardware Abstraction Layer
+### HL: Hardware Layer
-Hardware Abstraction Layer (HAL), is a layer between the physical hardware of the computer and the rest of the operating system.
+Hardware Layer, is a layer between the physical hardware of the computer and the rest of the operating system.
 It was designed to hide differences in hardware and therefore it provides a consistent platform on which the system and applications may run.

 ### KE: Kernel Library
 The kernel implements its core functionality that everything else in the system depends upon.
 This includes basic